amd/ryzen-ai-documentation/docs/inst.rst

 .. _set-vart-envar:

-1. Specify IPU binary path.
-It is a required step everytime the application is run from a new terminal
+1. Specify the IPU binary path.
+It is a required step everytime the application is run from a new terminal:

 .. code-block::